[Docker] How to Create a Simple Email Forwarder in 2024

 We’ll be using the Simple Mail Forwarder zixia/simple-mail-forwarder to create a mail forwarder in a Docker container.
 It is pretty well documented.
 Please see the documentation on Docket Hub and GitHub).
-We’ll just give an example of configuring a mail forwarder with Docker Compose version 3 here.
+We’ll just give an example of configuring a mail forwarder with Docker Compose here.

 Please notice: Setting up a mail forwarder in a Docker container does not mean you need to have everything else (HTTP server, MySQL server, etc.) on your server in Docker containers.
 You can keep only the mail forwarder in a Docker container.
 And install everything else directly on your server.
 Or you can keep everything in Docker.
 It’s up to you.